Workshops – Versal SoC

 • Debugging applications using the Vitis unified software platform

-Versal Design Tools
+Versal Adaptive SoC Design Tools

 Target Audience